 Birthing a new program feels like extended labor.
 My gratitude to those who labor with me and listen as I seek to articulate the vision of my heart.
 I wanted to share part of the labor with you for feedback, prayers and interest.
 We have a new booklet, A.A.R.T., Animal Assisted Relationship Training, which outlines the sessions currently in development to aid in discipleship.

 This piece of Heartsong will grow with other animals but the heart remains the same: to see Christians LIVE out the calling God has placed within them.
-Future endeavors include a children’s workshop of “Buddies or Bullies” that will use the characteristics of bunnies to point out bullying tactics.
+Another popular activity is a children’s workshop, “Buddies or Bullies” that utilizes the characteristics of bunnies to point out bullying tactics.

 ABCS of Safety, Security & Significance: In the Garden of Eden, the choice to reject God’s one command cut humanity off from the Need Meeter.
 When we seek to meet the needs that God built into us…instead of seeking Him…we sin & become captive to that sin.
 Restoring connecting to the Father begins the process of healing…and fulfillment…and loving ourselves.
 From childhood to senior citizen, we must find how Christ is the answer we seek and understand how to apply that answer to diverse situations.